MBDS/multibody-state-estimation/README.md

-# State estimation algorithms for multibody dynamics
+# The MultiBody State Estimation (MBSE) C++ library
-This repository contains a C++ library for multibody dynamics estimation and some demo applications.
+This repository contains a C++ library for multibody dynamics estimation.

-## Implementation #1: Particle filter estimator
+## Algorithm #1: Particle filter estimator
 A Bayesian filter has been implemented as a particle filter.
 Only planar dynamics models have been tested.
 For the theory behinds this work, refer to :